IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Introduction

-This paper is organized as follows: Section~\ref{Y-F_chapter} gains step by step the Yang-Feldman-type equation, from whose hereafter all expressions for calculation appear.
-We compute the two-point correlation function up to the $\lambda^3$ order and the four-point correlation function up to the $\lambda^2$ one in the long-wavelength approximation.
-Section~\ref{Correspondence_chapter} establishes the correspondence between the Schwinger-Keldysh diagrammatic technique’s results and our outcomes at the late-time limit.
-Further, we compare our results with Starobinsky’s stochastic approach and the Hartree-Fock approximation in Section~\ref{Comparison_chapter}.
-In Section~\ref{Autonomous_chapter}, we obtain an autonomous equation for the two-point correlation function and its approximate solution that are non-analytic with respect to a self-interaction coupling constant~$\lambda$.
-We conclude a paper with a recap of the main outcomes and possible outlooks for our elaboration in Section~\ref{Conclusion}.
-The details can be found in the corresponding Appendices~\ref{AddMass}{--}\ref{Starob_Hartee_details}.
+This paper is organized as follows: section~\ref{Y-F_chapter} presents step by step the Yang{--}Feldman-type equation, from which all expressions for calculation are derived.
+We compute the two-point correlation function up to $\lambda^3$ order and the four-point correlation function up to~$\lambda^2$ order in the long-wavelength approximation.
+Section~\ref{Correspondence_chapter} establishes the correspondence between the Schwinger{--}Keldysh diagrammatic technique and our outcomes at the late-time limit.
+Further, we compare our results with the Starobinsky{--}Yokoyama stochastic approach and the Hartree{--}Fock approximation in section~\ref{Comparison_chapter}.
+In section~\ref{Autonomous_chapter}, we obtain an autonomous equation for the two-point correlation function and its approximate solution that are non-analytic with respect to the self-interaction coupling constant~$\lambda$.
+We conclude the paper with a recap of the main outcomes and possible outlooks for our elaboration in section~\ref{Conclusion}.
+The details can be found in the corresponding appendices~\ref{AddMass}{--}\ref{Starob_Hartee_details}.